Environmental Law Institute

 About Environmental Law Institute

 The Environmental Law Institute makes law work for people, places, and the planet.
-With its non-partisan, independent approach, the Environmental Law Institute promotes solutions to tough environmental problems.
+With its non-partisan, independent approach, Environmental Law Institute promotes solutions to tough environmental problems.
 The Institute’s unparalleled research and highly respected publications inform the public debate and build the institutions needed to advance sustainable development.